 Contrast this with other successful referral program examples:

 - Dropbox, for instance, famously gave our free extra storage to its users.
-If you find the storage useful, referring friends makes it even more useful.
+If you find the storage usage, referring friends makes it even more useful.

 - The Shopify refer a friend program has 22 different program examples you can steal (today).